 Gartshore’s works were only one of many foundries and machine shops operating in Dundas at this time.
 An estimate of the total output of these operations can be made by noting that 410 tons of pig iron and 140 tons of bar iron were imported through the Desjardins Canal in 1848 alone!

-In 1859, John’s foundry built the steam engines and machinery for the Hamilton Waterworks, overcoming major technical challenges, but running up a great deal of debt.
+In 1859, John’s foundry built the steam engine and machinery for the Hamilton Waterworks, overcoming major technical challenges, but running up a great deal of debt.
 That, and a period of economic depression beginning in 1857, caused financial troubles for the Gartshore works.
-In 1870, the business was sold to Thomas Wilson of Dundas, and John moved to Toronto.
+The business was in trusteeship from 1865 until 1870, when it was sold to Thomas Wilson and John moved to Toronto.
 After Gartshore’s departure, the Company was operated by a group of local businessmen either as the Thomas Wilson Company or the Dundas Foundry (it is shown as Dundas Foundry on the 1875 map).
-By the late 1880’s, the business had floundered.
+By the late 1888s, the business had floundered.
 There were several attempts to revive it, lastly by the Cochran Machine Company.
 Pennington and Baker purchased the vacant building in 1890, using a portion of the space to manufacture telephone boxes.
-This operation became Valley City Seating, later Valley City Manufacturing, who specialized in the manufacture of church seating and laboratory equipment.
+This operation later became Valley City Seating, later Valley City Manufacturing, who specialized in the manufacture of church seating and laboratory equipment.